Boundedness and decay for the Teukolsky equation on Kerr in the full subextremal range $|a|<M$: frequency space analysis: Precise statement and proof of Theorem

-Since the Killing $T$ current needs to be multiplied by a small parameter in order for the coupling error terms to be absorbed, it does not provide enough control over the boundary terms appearing in \eqref{eq:proof-low-1c-intermediate-3}.
-Thus, we must introduce a multiple, $E_W$, of a $T$-type Teukolsky--Starobinsky energy current, which does not see coupling.
-The boundary terms become
+\textit{The Teukolsky--Starobinsky energy currents.} Alternatively to the last step, we can iterate \eqref{eq:proof-low-1c-intermediate-3b} in $k=0,\dots |s|$ and then introduce a multiple, $E_W$, of a $T$-type Teukolsky--Starobinsky energy current, which does not interact with the coupling, at the level $k=|s|$.
+Then, the boundary terms are